cozygene/FEAST/README.md

 Input format
 -----------------------
-The input to *FEAST* is composed of two tab-separated ASCII text files :
+The input to *FEAST* is composed of two tab-delimited ASCII text files:

 (1) count table - An m by n count matrix, where m is the number samples and n is the number of taxa.
 Row names are the sample ids ('SampleID').
 Column names are the taxa ids.
-Then every consecutive column contains read counts for each sample.
+Every consecutive column contains read counts for each sample.
 Note that this order must be respected.

 count matrix (first 4 rows and columns):